trozware/ZoneMount/ReadMe.txt

 Version History:
 ===============

-v 2.1.1: updated for 11.1.5 & fixed bug where ground mounts were summoned in some areas. v 2.1.0: Will try to use the G-99 Breakneck in Undermine. v 2.0.6: Updated for 11.0.1.
+v 2.2.0: Added /zm ra command to summon a ride along mount or /zm macro2 to create a macro for it. v 2.1.1: updated for 11.1.5 & fixed bug where ground mounts were summoned in some areas. v 2.1.0: Will try to use the G-99 Breakneck in Undermine. v 2.0.6: Updated for 11.0.1.